mtb-pmbus 1.2.0.1772

 The assigned clock is crucial for the timeout handling because it samples the SCL line with a frequency twice as high as the frequency of the communication signal.
 For example, for the 400 kHz I2C speed, the minimal value of the HIGH pulse of the SCL is 0.6 us (period 0.12 us).
 In this case, the sample frequency is expected to be (1 / 0.12 us) * 2 = 1.666666 MHz.
 Considering the clock accuracy, the sampled frequency is expected to be slightly higher, for example, 1.8 MHz.
 The Reload value must be configured to 45000 to measure 25 ms with this input frequency.

-For some I2C speeds, the reload value may be higher than 65535, which imposes limitations on the use of the 16-bit timer for high I2C speeds.
+Note: For some I2C speeds, the reload value may be higher than 65535, which imposes limitations on the use of the 16-bit timer for high I2C speeds.

-Hardware configuration of the SMBALERT signal
+Hardware Configuration of the SMBALERT Signal

 According to the SMBUS spec, the SMBALERT# signal is a wired-AND signal.
 This means that the output of the combined signal is only true (or high) if all the individual input signals are true (or high).
 In the Wired-AND connection, multiple signals are connected together through a common wire or bus.
 Each signal is typically an open-collector or open-drain output, which means that they can only pull the signal low (to ground) but not drive it high.
 When all the signals are inactive (high impedance), the combined signal is pulled high by an external pull-up resistor.
 Use the Open-Drain-Drives-Low mode for the SMBALERT# signal to meet the requirements of the WIRED-AND connection.
 To determine the specific capabilities of this mode, consult the Technical Reference Manual (TRM) documentation.